thinkingtrains/thinkingtrains.github.io/_pages/tech/pway/design.md

 For this reason the network interface will be implemented as a submodule, so the final decision can be deferred pending testing.
 With proper abstraction it would be possible to support multiple networking standards for different applications.
-Initially WiFi will be implemented as this will be the most convenient solution if it proves robust enough, even in busy exhibition halls.
-Ethernet will be the fallback option.
+Initially Ethernet will be implemented, but WiFi might be a good future option for eliminating a lot of wiring from large layouts.

 ## Rail Power / DCC